Practical Accessibility A comprehensive course for learning web accessibility

 A headshot of Sara taught by Sara Soueidan

 Accessibility can be straight-up difficult and intimidating.
 How do you get started?
 Where do you start?
 How do you know if what you’ve built is accessible?
-How do you fix accessibility issues when they come up?
-I know how hard it is to find answers, and how easy it is to mess up.
-I know how overwhelming and even frustrating accessibility may feel at first.
-But I promise you, accessibility isn’t always as hard as it seems (especially if you know where and when to start!).
-And my goal with this course is to make it friendlier and more approachable.
+How do you find and fix accessibility issues when they come up?

 In this course, you will find answers to questions like: